 However going forward into 2020/21 the financial impact has been considerable.
-As a result of COVID-19, for the financial year 2020/21 alone, the Council has identified a budget shortfall of c£14m.
-This is primarily due to lost income, additional costs and budget savings unlikely to be achieved as planned.
-There is also a high risk that further significant costs will continue to be incurred during 2020/21 and beyond.
+As a result of COVID-19, in June the Council has identified a budget shortfall of c£14m.
+This was primarily due to lost income, additional costs and budget savings unlikely to be achieved as planned.
+However, the latest projection in September noted a significant improvement with a projected deficit of c£1m.
+The main reasons for the movement included the receipt of additional Scottish Government funding and a significantly reduced assessment on the overall financial impact.
+This illustrates the scale of the uncertainty prevailing and there is still a high risk that further significant costs will continue to be incurred during 2020/21 and beyond.
 COSLA and all 32 Councils have been collating the financial pressures arising from COVID-19.
 This will be an ongoing process that will inform discussions with the Scottish Government over funding now and going forward.
 Inevitably though, the Council will still be faced with difficult decisions to manage and reduce expenditure over several years to come.